 Any STC Professional Chapter, Special Interest Group (SIG), or Student Chapter is eligible to apply for a Community Pacesetter Award.

-Applications were due: 31 January 2021.
+Applications due: 31 January.

-Pacesetter Award Application for calendar year 2020:
+Pacesetter Award Application for calendar year 2022:

 Washington DC-Baltimore Chapter

 In recognition of your effort to encourage informal mentoring to help community members have a trusted mentoring resource throughout the stages of their career.

 2021 Calendar Year Awardees

 - Carolina Chapter: In recognition for your efforts to reduce barriers, encourage, and help current or aspiring technical writers gain experience and practice through masterfully crafted workshops about structured authoring, providing a valuable service for the Society and our profession.

 - Chicago Chapter: For your strategic partnership with College of DuPage, leading to creative and meaningful initiatives in an effort to engage and mentor our future technical communication professionals.